deanyang-econ/deanyang/_pages/devlab_research_projects.md

 <!-- =============================Dev Lab Content Below========================== -->
 * [Health and Development in Mozambique](https://fordschool.umich.edu/mozambique-research).
-What are the barriers to improving public health outcomes in the context of HIV and COVID-19?
-Funders: USAID; NIH.
+What are the barriers to improving public health outcomes in the context of HIV and COVID-19? _Funders: USAID, NIH_.

-* <ins>War Production and Indian Development</ins>.
-How did British demand for war materiel during World War II affect long-run industrialization in India?
-Funder: Michigan Institute for Teaching and Research in Economics (MITRE), Department of Economics.
+* <ins>War Mobilization and Indian Development</ins>.
+How did British demand for war materiel during World War II affect long-run industrialization in India? _Funder: Michigan Institute for Teaching and Research in Economics (MITRE), Department of Economics_.

 * <ins>Religious Taboos and Obligations</ins>.
-What economic factors affect peoples’ decisions to join religious groups?
-Funder: MITRE.
+What economic factors affect peoples’ decisions to join religious groups? _Funder: MITRE_.

 * <ins>The Green Revolution and Global Population</ins>.
-How did the technological gains from the Green Revolution affect the size and distribution of population on our planet?
-Funders: MITRE; Population Studies Center (via NIH NICHD center grant).
+How did the technological gains from the Green Revolution affect the size and distribution of population on our planet? _Funders: MITRE, Population Studies Center (via NIH NICHD center grant)_.

 * <ins>Virtual Jobs</ins>.
-What are the barriers facing new college graduates in Sub-Saharan Africa who seek to participate in the global remote (virtual) job market?
-Funder: J-PAL Jobs and Opportunity Initiative.
+What are the barriers facing new college graduates in Sub-Saharan Africa who seek to participate in the global remote (virtual) job market? _Funder: J-PAL Jobs and Opportunity Initiative_.